bhattdrashti/SmartCV/docs/index.md

 description: "Official documentation for the SmartCV API, tutorials, and setup instructions."
 has_children: true
 layout: default

+# ✔ Tell JTD what folders are sections
+children:
+  - api-resources
+  - getting-started
+  - tutorials
 ---

 # SmartCV API documentation